 Multiplying this probability with the yearly number of bunker operations yields the corresponding spill frequency.
-In the case of Denmark, the yearly spill frequency was found to be negligibly low compared to other spill sources /Oil spill DK, 2007/.
+In the case of Denmark, the yearly spill frequency was found to be negligibly low compared to other spill sources (COWI, 2007).
 This conclusion can first be verified for the other parts of the Baltic Sea once the data collection phase has been completed.